koffiedrinker/writeups/secuinside2017/triplerotate/solution.md

 It turns out that writing a write-up for a Reverse Engineering challenge is really boring.
 So I will just explain how the program worked and show my solution script.
 The decompiled code can be found at the end of this write-up if you're interested in that.

 The main function takes a input string of length 9 and then asks for a length.
 The length is used as the output length of the `encrypt` file.
-Our received `encrypt` file has 201 non-whitespace chars. `malloc_876` creates three buffers of this length which will be used to for manipulations and later on they are merged in the final encrypted bufferthat is written to `encrypt`. `fcn.00400998` takes our input string of 9 characters and creates a bit string from it with each bit as a 8-bit number.
+Our received `encrypt` file has 201 non-whitespace chars. `malloc_876` creates three buffers of this length which will be used to for manipulations and later on they are merged in the final encrypted buffer that is written to `encrypt`. `fcn.00400998` takes our input string of 9 characters and creates a bit string from it with each bit as a 8-bit number.
 So for example the letter "a" would become `00 01 01 00 00 00 00 01`.
 This leads to a buffer of size 0x48 (9 times 8) since we have an input string of size 9.
-This string is then chopped up in three pieces: the first 0x17 bytes go to array 1, the next 0x18 go to array 2 and the last 0x19 go to array 3.
+This string is then chopped up in three pieces: the first 0x17 bytes go to array 1, the next 0x18 go to array 2 and the last 0x19 go to array 3 but all in reverse.

-Each of these arrays are then passed to a function where the original content (0x17 bytes for array 1 for example) are extended to the full length of the buffer (your input length).
+Each of these arrays is then passed to a function where the original content (0x17 bytes for array 1 for example) is extended to the full length of the buffer (your input length).
+For example, array 2 is passed to `fcn.00400b22`.
 After extending the arrays, they are merged in one final buffer that is written to the `encrypt` file.

-Since all operations are reversible (it's all XOR's), we can use a SAT solver to find us an input that matches the `encrypt` file.
+Since all operations on the input are reversible, we can use a SAT solver to find us an input that matches the `encrypt` file.
 The code below does just that and prints out a bit string which I then quickly manipulated with Perl to give the final flag.

 ```python
 from z3 import *